Lelano/plants-love-rust/README.md

 Setup on the Pi:

 1. Add the corresponding public key to `/home/<pi-user>/.ssh/authorized_keys` on the Pi.

+Note: For security, GitHub Actions is not recommended so that you do not expose your Pi to the public internet.
+Instead, connect the the Pi over local network or VPN by running the deploy step from a trusted network within which the Pi is reachable (e.g., your home network).

 2. Ensure the Pi hostname `plants-love-rust` resolves on the GitHub Actions runner network (usually via your VPN or a public IP).
 If your Pi is behind NAT, consider a VPN or a build artifact download + manual deploy.

 Security note: keep `SSH_PRIVATE_KEY` secret and give it only minimal privileges.
 The workflow uses `ssh` and `scp` to copy and execute the binary.